 Answer:

-The presence of around 700 wells built with bricks in Mohenjo-daro, which were regularly maintained and used for several centuries, has several important implications:
+The presence of around 700 brick wells in Mohenjo-Daro, which were regularly maintained and used for several centuries, has several important implications, a few of which are mentioned below:

 Question 8.

 It is often said that the Harappans had a high civic sense.
 Discuss the significance of this statement.
 Do you agree with it?
-Compare with citizens in a large city of India today.
+Compared with citizens in a large city of India today.

 Answer: